racheleckenrod/griefSupport/README.md

 called griefSupport
 Just got to this branch from the other side..
-New branch minor may be able to help get the heroku connection cleared up
+New branch minor may be able to help get the heroku connection cleared up this pull connected with guthub and was pulled from branch major through griefSupport